vvaltchev/tilck/README.md

 The legacy bootloader
 ----------------------------------------

-`exOS` includes a 3-stage bootloader able to load in memory the contents of the boot-drive at a pre-defined physical address.
-In its 3rd stage (written in C), the bootloader loads from an in-memory FAT32 partition the ELF kernel of `exOS` [it understands the ELF format] and jumps to its entry-point.
+`Tilck` includes a 3-stage bootloader able to load in memory the contents of the boot-drive at a pre-defined physical address.
+In its 3rd stage (written in C), the bootloader loads from an in-memory FAT32 partition the ELF kernel of `Tilck` [it understands the ELF format] and jumps to its entry-point.
 Before the final jump to the kernel, the bootloader allows the user the choose the a video mode among several standard resolutions (graphics mode) + the original VGA-compatible text mode.